creatis-myriad/ASCENT/README.md

 ASCENT has been tested on Linux (Ubuntu 20, Red Hat 7.6), macOS and Windows 10.

+> Automatic Mixed Precision (AMP) is buggy on Windows devices, e.g. Nan in loss computation.
+For Windows users, it is recommended to disable it during the run by adding trainer.precision=32 to the train/evaluate/predict command to avoid errors.

 ## Install

 1. Download the repository: